rdfostrich/article-jws2018-ostrich/content/querying.md

 and the loop stops when we find the triple with the requested index, the `snapshot` stream will be pointing to the correct element when the loop ends.
-Since the value of `offset` can never decrease, we are guaranteed for the loop to end.
+Since the value of `offset` can never decrease, the loop is guaranteed to end.
 Afterwards the output is a `PatchedSnapshotIterator` starting at the correct `snapshot` index, appended with all additions, which is what we required.

 In the second case the starting triple is in the stream of `additions`.
-The number of elements preceding the `additions` elements, is the number of `snapshot` elements minus the `deletions`, which is exactly what is calculated in the `else`-statement.
+The number of elements preceding the `additions` elements, is the number of `snapshot` elements minus the number of `deletions`, which is exactly what is calculated in the `else`-statement.
 The `snapshot` stream is finalized by offsetting it after its last element, which will cause the `PatchedSnapshotIterator` to only output `additions` elements